Tastes Better From Scratch

 Several years ago I had the amazing opportunity to study abroad in Spain and live with a local family there.
 Our “madre” was an AMAZING cook and made us every authentic Spanish dish you could imagine.

-My sister and I loved her cooking so much that we would bombard her with questions about how it was made and we kept a notebook where we would record her recipes.
+My sister and I loved her cooking so much that we would bombard her with questions about how she prepared every dish and we kept a notebook of notes so that we could try to recreate our favorite dishes when we returned to the US.
 Tortilla de patatas is one recipe that she made often for us during out time in Spain and it quickly became one of our favorites.

 She made Tortilla de Patatas for us when we came home for lunch, and she’d offer the leftovers for breakfast or a snack.
-I plan to share her Paella recipe soon as well.
+She made amazing Paella, as well.

 What is Tortilla de Patatas?